fmaglia/FaceRecognitionAccessControl/README.md

 It needs the execution of the python script and the following real-time identifcation.

+The system can be boosted using CNN: for doing this you need to modify the face_locations function as below.

+$ face_locations = face_recognition.face_locations(image, model="cnn")

 Obviously, the performance will be reduced highly increasing the number of faces to recognize.